Burnt (film): Plot

-With the restaurant's reputation established, Adam sets his sights on three Michelin stars, still avoiding his drug dealer, even after Tony offers to pay off his debt.
+With their reputation established, Adam focuses on the third Michelin star, while avoiding his drug dealer, although Tony offers to pay off his debt.
 Adam takes Helene to the reopening of Reece's restaurant.
-Adam and Reece are civil, but the night derails when Adam spots his ex-girlfriend Anne Marie, the daughter of Jean-Luc.
-Adam finds Anne Marie surprisingly forgiving after he abandoned her in Paris and missed her father's funeral.
-The encounter leaves Adam shaken and introspective about his failure in Paris.
-Early the next morning, Helene finds him at the fish market where they kiss in the alley behind The Langham on the way back to the restaurant.
-They are interrupted by the drug dealer's thugs, who take Adam away.
-He returns that night during dinner service beaten and bruised.
+He and Reece are civil, but Adam is taken aback upon spotting his ex-girlfriend Anne Marie, Jean-Luc's daughter.
+She is surprisingly forgiving, although he abandoned her in Paris and missed her father's funeral.

+The encounter unnerves Adam, causing him to relive his Paris failure.
+The next morning, Helene finds him at the fish market, where they kiss in the alley before returning to the restaurant.
+The drug dealer's thugs interrupt, taking Adam away.
+He returns that night during dinner service, beaten and bruised.

-Kaitlin, the front of house host, advises Tony that two Michelin reviewers have arrived, and he cooks for them rather than going to the hospital.
-They send their meals back as it's too spicy, and Michel reveals he sabotaged the sauce with cayenne pepper as revenge for Adam's past cruelty before walking out.
-On the verge of a breakdown, Adam leaves the restaurant.
+The maître d' Kaitlin warns that two Michelin reviewers have arrived, so Adam opts to cook, rather than go to the hospital.
+They send their meals back for being too spicy, and Michel reveals he sabotaged the sauce with cayenne pepper to avenge his lost restaurant before leaving.

-He wanders the city, eventually arriving at Reece's restaurant drunk.
-Once inside, he begins to break down emotionally.
-Reece soothes him, and they part on better terms the following morning.
-Adam attends a group therapy session, then returns to the hotel, where he learns that Anne Marie has paid off his debt.
-She gives him her father's knives and tells him that she approves of Helene.
-Tony and Helene find Adam in his hotel room, and Tony tells him that the two men they assumed were Michelin inspectors were actually just businessmen on a trip.
-Adam rejoices at getting a second chance and kisses Tony out of gratitude.
+Adam also leaves the restaurant, about to break.
+Wandering, he eventually arrives drunk at Reece's restaurant.
+Once inside, he breaks down emotionally.
+Reece soothes him, and they part on better terms in the morning.
+Adam attends an AA meeting, then returns to the hotel.

+There, Adam learns Anne Marie has paid off his debt, she gives him her father's knives and her approval of Helene.
+Tony and Helene find him to reveal the two 'Michelin inspectors' were actually visiting businessmen.
+Grateful for the second chance, Adam kisses him.
-Adam admits his insecurities to Helene, and she comforts him by telling him that he needs to trust his crew.
-She tends to his wounds and they kiss, their relationship rekindled.

-Adam returns to the kitchen to prepare for the Michelin inspectors' meals; when Tony asks him what they will do, Adam says that the whole kitchen will do it together as a team.
-As a result of increased teamwork in the kitchen and Adam's new attitude, the restaurant receives its third star.
-Adam later enjoys a family meal with the rest of the crew, which he had refused to do earlier.
+Admitting his insecurities to Helene, she comforts Adam, telling him to trust his crew.
+Tending to his wounds, they kiss, their relationship rekindled.
+Adam returns to the kitchen to prepare for the Michelin inspectors' meals.
+When asked the plan, he insists the whole kitchen will decide together as a team.
+With Adam's new attitude fostering teamwork in the kitchen, the restaurant gains its third star.
+Adam later enjoys a family meal with the rest of the crew, which he had not done before.